Rational Emotive Behavior Therapy (REBT)

 “The best years of your life are the ones in which you decide your problems are your own.
 You do not blame them on your mother, the ecology, or the president.
 You realize that you control your own destiny.” – Albert Ellis

-If you’re looking for a provider who works to help you understand how thinking impacts physical, mental, emotional, and behavioral elements of your life, I invite you to reach out today by using the contact widget on my website.
+If you’re looking for a provider who works to help you understand how beliefs impact physical, mental, emotional, and behavioral elements of your life, I invite you to reach out today by using the contact widget on my website.

 As a psychotherapist, I’m pleased to help people with an assortment of issues ranging from anger (hostility, rage, and aggression) to relational issues, adjustment matters, trauma experience, justice involvement, attention-deficit hyperactivity disorder, anxiety and depression, and other mood or personality-related matters.

 At Hollings Therapy, LLC, serving all of Texas, I aim to treat clients with dignity and respect while offering a multi-lensed approach to the practice of psychotherapy and life coaching.
 My mission includes: Prioritizing the cognitive and emotive needs of clients, an overall reduction in client suffering, and supporting sustainable growth for the clients I serve.
 Rather than simply helping you to feel better, I want to help you get better!